Supreme Prosecutors' Office of the Republic of Korea: Abuse of citizens

-Yoon Seokyeol's resignation
+Yoon Seok-yeol's resignation

-Yoon Suk-Yeol, who was Moon Jae-in the government's second attorney general against major criminal investigation office of the promotion and resigned.
+Yoon Suk-yeol, who was Moon Jae-in the government's second attorney general against major criminal investigation office of the promotion and resigned.
 He received public attention due to conflicts with the Ministry of Justice, disciplinary action against suspension of work and the court's decision to reject suspension of work.
 He has topped the presidential survey since his resignation.

 Reputation

-The 47.1% of South Korean disapproved the Supreme Prosecutors' Office and the credibility was scored low at 4 out of 10, According to the survey conducted in 2009.
+According to a survey conducted in 2009, 47.1% of South Koreans disapproved of the Supreme Prosecutors' Office and the credibility was scored low at 4 out of 10.
+There has been no new survey since.

 Overall general consensus amongst the Korean media rates the Prosecutors' Office of the Republic of Korea as having very low credibility.